roytang/blog/content/quotes/sig.md

 ---

-It doesn&#x27;t matter who you are underneath
+It doesn't matter who you are underneath

-It&#x27;s what you do that defines you
+It's what you do that defines you

 ---

 We live in the present, whether you like it or not.

-Don&#x27;t think about past regrets or future worries.
+Don't think about past regrets or future worries.

-What&#x27;s important is that at the end of each day you can say to yourself, "I did a damn good job today."
+What's important is that at the end of each day you can say to yourself, "I did a damn good job today."

 ---

 One can be greater than a hundred.
-If it&#x27;s the right one.
+If it's the right one.

 ---